How Do Genetic Counselors Benefit the Healthcare Team?

 - Discussion of risk-reduction and/or management options for your patients

-By providing these services, genetic counselors can help you use your time more efficiently, decrease liability and decrease overall costs.
+By providing these services, genetic counselors can help use healthcare providers' time more efficiently, decrease liability and decrease overall costs, while increasing patient satisfaction and improving outcomes.

 How do genetic counselors benefit patients?

 Genetic counselors are knowledgeable and up-to-date on the constantly changing field of genetics.
-They are trained to tailor, translate and communicate complex genetic information into practical, understandable decision-making information that you and your patients can use for their health management.
-This helps you ensure the best outcomes for your patients and higher patient satisfaction.
+They are trained to tailor, translate and communicate complex genetic information into practical, understandable decision-making information that healthcare providers and their patients can use in health management decision-making.

 Visit NSGC's Patient Resource Website for more information on how genetic counselors can work hand-in-hand with patients and their healthcare team to help them understand complex genetic information and make informed decisions.